jariou/omdk/README.md

     ├── static/
     └── work/

-The model data should either be placed directly in the `static` subfolder or the actual folder should be symlinked to the `static` subfolder.The losses are written in the `output` subfolder as CSV files.
+The losses are written in the `output` subfolder as CSV files.

 By default executing `generate_losses.py` will automatically execute the ktools losses script it generates.
 If you don't want this provide the (optional) `--no-execute` argument.
 The default here is automatic execution.